bak3s/bak3s.github.io/_posts/2019-10-1-catching-fire-my-journey-to-finanical-independence.md

 In the weeks after my son was born I had some time to look at our finances, work out how much we are spending, and what the next 5 years will look like... where do we want to live, what school will we send our son to?
 All questions and no answers...

-Over those 6 weeks I did a few things, I took the learnings from [The Barefoot Investor](https://barefootinvestor.com/), and decide to follow that plan to knock over our debts (around 10k left over after the wedding and honeymoon), and start making our money work for us.
+Over those 6 weeks I did a few things, I took the [learnings from The Barefoot Investor](https://barefootinvestor.com/), and decide to follow that plan to knock over our debts (around 10k left over after the wedding and honeymoon), and start making our money work for us.

-## The Barefoot Investor

-This book did a few things for me...

-1. Rekindle my interest in finance
-2. Acknowledge our debts
-3. Fix up my super
-4. Consolidate our healthcare
-5. Up my insurance coverage (including income protection)
-6. Knock off our credit cards (from 3 down to 1)
-7. Get a better deal for our home loan
-8. Get a better deal for our personal loan

 After this I decided to invest in The Barefoot Blueprint, as I was interested in shares again.